wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 Note that MX Browns and MX Blues are typically the easiest key switches to find on keyboards.

 O-rings aren't a switch type, but you can add them on to keycaps as a little soft "buffer" that helps absorb the force of bottoming out a keyswitch.
 In my opinion, the difference in feeling with o-rings installed is not that big, but the audible difference is fairly noticeable.
-These can be nice to install for an office setting if you know you are a forceful typist.
+These can be nice to install for an office setting if you know you're a forceful typist.

 ## Keycap profiles